Caples River (II+ & portages) or (IV+)

 Fraser Creek until the Upper Gorge (II-)

 From the confluence of Fraser Creek the river runs through thick beech lined forest with easy class 2- low volume rapids in normal flows.
 After 1.5k the river passes the Deer Stalkers hut and 0.5k later meets the confluence of Kay Creek on river left.
-Some tree hazards obstruct the river and particularly just above the hut, but could easily be portaged or carefully avoided in low volume.
+Some tree hazards obstruct the river and particularly just above the hut as at 2020, but could easily be portaged or carefully avoided in low volume.

 After Kay Creek continue for approximately 4km to the Upper gorge (IV,P) and prepare to eddy out/portage river right.

-Make a thorough check for tree hazards before you enter: the gorge is narrow in places and logs tend to accumulate into nasty sieves here.
+Make a thorough check of this gorge before you enter and also check for tree hazards: the gorge is narrow in places and logs tend to accumulate into nasty sieves here.
+This gorge was paddled by Todd Weigand with assistance from Swanny and Mark Houliston in March 24 and previous decents have been made.

-Most people portage, which is easy on river right.
-You can enjoy some of the gorge by re-entering the river at the end of the gorge base and paddle upstream.
+Most people portage, which is easy on river right on the Caples track.
+You can enjoy some of the gorge by re-entering the river downstream at its base and paddling back upstream.
+Well worth doing.
+Look out for the trout in the base pool.

 It’s only about a kilometre further downstream to the Mid Caples Gorge.